Last updated on .

 Clara Rojas Museum

 An enthusiastic guide will take you through the rooms and explain the history of the town in about a half hour.
-Some of the rooms have period furniture and original ethnographic and archaeological artifacts.
+Some of the rooms display antique furniture and original ethnographic and archaeological artifacts.
 Another room has a huge mural depicting important people and events in the town’s history.
 It was painted by artist Bernardo Sánchez.

-The garden and courtyard showcase the architecture of the time while another locked room displays several photos and original items and photos from the past two centuries.
+The garden and courtyard showcase the architecture of the time while another locked room displays several photos and original items and photos since the 19th century.

 Municipal Theatre